 You are welcome to join ongoing weekly sessions of A Course in Miracles, a self-study spiritual program based on universal spiritual themes, primarily including forgiveness as the path to love in order to focus on living more peacefully in this world.
 To RSVP, contact Suzette Boulais at zetter3@comcast.net.

-Join us on fourth Tuesdays to read and discuss young adult books that have been banned or challenged in parts of the U.S.—books that spark meaningful conversations around social justice, identity, and UU values.
-Come ready to read courageously, reflect deeply, and stand up for the stories that matter.
-Books are available locally at Lit on Fire, online at bookshop.org/shop/UUCP, for free at your local library, and at many more locations.
+We’ll read and discuss young adult books that have been banned or challenged—books that spark meaningful conversations around social justice, identity, and the values we hold dear as UUs.
+Books are available locally at Lit on Fire, online at bookshop.org/shop/UUCP, for free at your local library.

 Virtual only: ARE Humanist Discussion Group via Zoom #2